RaitaroH/MyAnimeList-MyListClassic/README.md

 If you don't want covers don't import Anime/Manga specific and Covers css.

-Also under Anime-specific.css the code foranime titles highlighting is.
-Those anime are recommendations by me, so you should remove that code or change it to the anime you recommend.
+Also, under Anime-specific.css the code for anime titles highlighting is.
+Those anime are recommendations by me, so you should remove that code or change it to the anime you want.

 Reproducing KDE Neon with a transparent look: